Amelia Gray (polar bear)

 Amelia Gray is a polar bear.
-She was born at the Columbus Zoo and Aquarium in 2016 and has also lived at The Maryland Zoo in Baltimore and the Oregon Zoo in Portland.
+She was born at the Columbus Zoo and Aquarium in 2016.
+She has also lived at The Maryland Zoo in Baltimore and, since 2021, the Oregon Zoo in Portland.

-History
+Early life

 Amelia Gray was born to Anana at the Columbus Zoo and Aquarium on November 8, 2016.
 She was one of three polar bear cubs in North American zoos in 2016.
 Amelia Gray received her name on Mother's Day in 2017.
 The name "Amelia" means "defender" and "gray" is a reference to a patch of fur on the left side of her neck.